St. Mary of the Hills Centennial Ice Cream Social and Choir Concert

 St. Mary of the Hills to Celebrate Centennial

 From an article in The Watauga Democrat by Thomas Sherrill

 St. Mary’s has been a year-round church home for its congregants since 1951.
 Though perhaps best-known for its Tour of Homes each July in which several Blowing Rock homes graciously open their doors to raise funds for a long list of local charities, of equal importance are the church members who are active volunteers with a number of those same organizations.
-In addition to raising funds for the Water Project (digging wells to provide clean water in the developing world) and for Heifer International, the parish was a covenant founder of Habitat Humanity in Watauga County, has six monthly Meal Teams at Hospitality House, provides ‘Back on Your Feet’ boxes for families moving from Hospitality house into permanent housing, is a meeting place for AA and Al-Anon, fills “Bags of Hope” every month for local food banks, and sponsors Creative Peacemakers - weekly activities for children and their mothers and a week-long children’s summer day-camp for members of the Watauga Latino community.
+In addition to raising funds for the Water Project (digging wells to provide clean water in the developing world) and for Heifer International, the parish was a covenant founder of Habitat for Humanity in Watauga County, has five monthly Meal Teams at Hospitality House, provides ‘Back on Your Feet’ boxes for families moving from Hospitality House into permanent housing, is a meeting place for AA and Al-Anon, fills “Bags of Hope” every month for local food banks, and sponsors Creative Peacemakers - weekly activities for children and their mothers and a week-long children’s summer day-camp for members of the Watauga Latino community.

 The choir of St. Mary of the Hills is known for its presentation of traditional Anglican a capella church music at regular Sunday services all year long, as well as monthly Evensong services from April through October.
 The church also hosts monthly Sunday afternoon concerts of secular music by Appalachian University students and local musicians throughout the warmer months of the year.
 There are daily church services, morning and evening, Sunday through Thursday every week.